Intro to C Programming

 A compiler is a program which converts high-level language or mid-level language to machine language so that computer can execute the code.

-C is very efficient language.
+C is a very efficient language.
 The programs written in C are very fast.
-Since C was designed for programming UNIX operating system it was crucial that C program could run quickly with the limited amount of memory.
+Since C was designed for programming UNIX operating system it was crucial that the C program could run quickly with the limited amount of memory.

 C programs are portable.
 It means that a program written in C can run on a wide variety of operating system with little or no modification at all.